JuliaAI/DataScienceTutorials.jl/README.md

 You can read the tutorials [online](https://juliaai.github.io/DataScienceTutorials.jl/).

-You can find a runnable script for each tutorial at the top of each tutorial page along with a `Project.toml` and a `Manifest.toml` you can use to re-create the exact environment that was used to run the tutorial.
+You can find a runnable script for each tutorial linked at the top of each tutorial page along with a `Project.toml` and a `Manifest.toml` you can use to re-create the exact environment that was used to run the tutorial.

 To do so, save both files in an appropriate folder, start Julia, `cd` to the folder and